Nature

 Fun facts about Hummingbird In Flight

-2. A hummingbird's heart beats up to 1,260 times per minute during flight.
+1. A hummingbird's heart beats up to 1,260 times per minute during active flight, making it the fastest heartbeat of any bird species.

 About Hummingbird In Flight